krzentner/language-world/data/text-davinci-003/basic_md/door-close-4.md

-    - When the robot's gripper is not near the door handle, the robot should move gripper to door handle.
+    - When the robot's gripper is not above door handle, the robot should put gripper above door handle.
-    - When the robot's gripper is near the door handle, the robot should push door closed to target location.
+    - When the robot's gripper is above door handle and the robot's gripper is not around door handle, the robot should put gripper around door handle.
-    - When the door is not in desired position, the robot should push harder to door to close.
+    - When the robot's gripper is around door handle, the robot should push door closed.